ObamaCare: Pros and Cons of ObamaCare

 Another con of ObamaCare, ACA, is that 26 states have opted out of the State-Run Exchanges or plan to do so.
 These states want the federal government to run their exchanges for them.
 Many states claim that this is a cost-cutting measure, but the truth is much more complicated.
 The Medicaid-expanding provision was meant to be in the bill, but it is being used to avoid providing subsidies to low and middle-income Americans.
 Federal taxpayers are forced to take care of the constituents of states that did not create exchanges.
 This has also resulted in a 3.5% fee, paid by the insurance provider, on policies sold on the federal exchange.
 Learn more about the State Run Insurance Exchanges.

 As of 2014, you must purchase insurance or pay a “penalty income tax.”
 The first year it was $95 or 1% of your income.
 Ideally, for the program to work optimally, everyone would have insurance.
 This would result in affordable, high-quality insurance for all.
 Since this is unrealistic, the tax is in place to help make up for the estimated 6 million people who will choose not to get health coverage.

 Medical device taxes and “drug innovator” taxes dig into the profits of some of the powerhouses in their respective industries.
 These taxes are a reaction to the large profit margins these companies benefit from and the often-monopolistic hold they have on their industries.
 These companies drive up the cost of health care, so they are taxed to help finance health care reform.
 However, taxes on large businesses may have unintended consequences on the job market and some aspects of the healthcare industry.
 At present, we’ve yet to see conclusive evidence on the effects of said taxes.

 ObamaCare Cons: Taxes on the 2%

-ObamaCare Cons: ObamaCare Hurts Medicare
+ObamaCare Cons: ObamaCare, the ACA, Hurts Medicare

 ObamaCare Cons: ObamaCare Cost